sjbrown/misc_work/deckahedron/foundation.md

  * Visibility: helps the GM scale the challenges
  * Visibility: helps the GM see what opportunities to open up for the players
-   * Clearly if a player choose a skill, they want an opportunity to use it
+   * Clearly if a player chose a skill, they want an opportunity to use it
  * Arithmetic sucks
    * "Flip 3, take the best" is easier than "roll 2d6, add your Strength bonus"
  * One action (a "flip") can result in many values